dippedincode/old-CV/README.md

 *Technical Project Manager*

 ## Interests
 - **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
 I support a very successful club from my home city of Manchester and I give the Premier League most of my attention, but I am also very interested in lower levels of football in England and in Spain's La Liga.
-Researching and collecting classic football shirts is another passion of mine and I enjoy the design elements and nostalgic references that feature in this hobby.
+Researching and collecting classic football shirts is another passion of mine and I appreciate the design elements and nostalgic references that prevail in this hobby.

-- **Music**: I enjoy attending music concerts and following both established and new artists online.  >>> more on Music
+- **Music**: I enjoy attending music concerts and following both established and new artists online.
+London has many opportunities to see bands in many types of venues and I enjoy intimate concerts in pub rooms as much as large arenas.

 Any other free time I have is taken up with caring for and entertaining my two young children and in turn my wife and wider community of family and friends.